kindslon/pq_bench_test/README.md

 ## pq_bench_test

-This is the implementation of R&D assignment, benchmarking a set of queries aginst a hypertable containing series of CPU usage data.
+This is the implementation of R&D assignment, benchmarking a set of queries against a hypertable containing series of CPU usage data.

 To build, run `make` in the directory containing `pq_bench_test.cpp` and `Makefile`.